raymondRenner67/alx-airbnb-database/database-adv-script/README.md

 ✅ **Explanation:**
 All properties appear in the result.
 If a property has no reviews, review fields are shown as `NULL`.
+Results are sorted by property for consistency.

 ---